 If you’re traveling with the whole family in tow, then the Jumeirah Vittaveli is an excellent choice.
 This impressive mega resort is just a short catamaran ride away from Male international Airport, making it an economical option if you’re heading to the Maldives with your family.

 With a five-star spa, a PADI dive center, over the water gym, and multiple top-notch restaurants serving up varied cuisine and unforgettable dining experiences, this resort has plenty to keep adults entertained for long stays.
 The Jumeirah Vittaveli goes above and beyond to cater to big kids too.
 They have one of the largest kid’s clubs in the country, and offer T-shirt painting, a playground, a board-game-filled games room, and even a treasure trail which will help to get your little ones learning about local flora and fauna on the island.
 Babysitters are on hand to take care of your children, so you can have a romantic meal for two when you want a little peace and quiet.
 It’s the perfect choice for those looking for a great value getaway that will keep both adults and kids entertained.
+Click here to book your stay at the Jumeriah Vittaveli.

 Check out this article for our favorite Maldives five-star resorts.